mila-aia/alloprof-data/README.md

 - `data/pages/page-content-en.json`: data for the reference pages in English
 - `data/pages/page-content-fr.json`: data for the reference pages in French

-The data was parsed and structured using the script `scripts/parse_data.py` to create the file `data/alloprof.csv` with the following columns:
+The data can be parsed and structured using the script `scripts/parse_data.py` to create the file `data/alloprof.csv` with the following columns:

 - `id` (str) : Id of the document
 - `url` (str) : URL of the document